risyou/k8s-web-client/README.md

 ```

-More information about downward API can be find here - https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/
+For more metadata (downward API) can be find here - https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/